AILab-FOI/AIWorld/server/README.md

 ./server.py --rest
 ```

-The game can be run from RPG Maker or similar.
+If all of the above are running, and produced no errors, the game can be run from RPG Maker or similar.

+### Alternately

+You can try running the `start_servers.sh` script.